 If it is feared that the child might be at immediate risk of leaving School, take advice from the LSCP.
 Remain with the child until the Social Worker takes responsibility.
 If in these circumstances a parent arrives to collect the child, the member of staff has no right to withhold the child.
 If there are clear signs of physical risk or threat, the LSCP should be updated and the police should be contacted immediately.

-All incidents will be recorded by the Designated Staff following current advice/procedures and all such information will be kept in a secure, confidential file separate from the child's main school file.
+All incidents will be recorded by the Designated Staff following current advice/procedures and all such information will be kept in a secure, confidential file (which will include online recording using MyConcern) separate from the child's main school file.
 Access will be confined to Designated Staff.